Walz pushes again for carbon-free electricity in Minnesota to avert climate crisis

 "The time to fight climate change is now," Walz said in a news release.
 He called the shift away from fossil fuels to renewable energy the "right and responsible choice," and one that will grow the economy.

-Rep. Jamie Long, DFL-Minneapolis, and author of the clean energy proposal, said he's hopeful they can engage the Republican-controlled Senate on the climate change measures.
+Rep. Jamie Long, DFL-Minneapolis, author of the clean-energy proposal, said he's hopeful they can engage the Republican-controlled Senate on the climate change measures.

 "I think the conversation has come a long way in two years," Long said.
 "The speed of change in clean energy is remarkable."